sicoyle/ghc-data-annotation-workshop/README.md

 2. Gain useful insights into how a professional data annotation team performs, questions they ask as they work through the data annotation process, and best practices they abide by.
-3. Engage and connect through team working skills and workshop interaction while exploring new areas of expertise with new people.
+3. Engage and connect through team working skills and workshop interactions while exploring new areas of expertise with new people.